 The meaning of Bartimaeus is ‘Son of Honour’.
 Jesus healing blind Bartimaeus suggests that honouring God opens the door to healing.

-Today I give you 5 ways in which you can instantly increase your honour towards God.
+Today I give you 5 ways in which we can instantly increase honour towards God.

 ‘Every miracle, every breakthrough…….happened when people honored what he carried…..or honored who He was’